lallmon/Gistr/README.md

 Brackets togist extension
 ===

 A simple brackets extension to easily create a Github Gist from the current text selection.
-To install, place in ```brackets/src/extensions/user``` folder.
+To install, place the ```togist``` folder inside the ```brackets/src/extensions/user``` folder, and reload Brackets.

-This extenstion was primarily created for learning how to create an extension for Brackets.
+This extenstion was primarily created to learn how to create an extension for Brackets.
 As such, it is very experimental and should be used with caution -  even though it will most likely not harm your code.

 Usage
 =====